symfony-cmf/symfony-cmf-docs/reference/configuration/routing.rst

 **prototype**: ``array``

-If the matching route has a ``type`` value in its defaults and no explicit controller or template is set, the route is handled by the controller configured for that type:
+If the matching route has a ``type`` value in its defaults and no explicit controller is set, the route is handled by the controller configured for that
+type:

 .. configuration-block::